maxtalwar/maxtalwar/README.md

 - ⚡ Fun fact: ...
 -->

-I'm student and software engineer, and am currently working on quantitative trading in the crypto markets.
+I'm student and software engineer, and am currently working on economic simulations in Python.
 I'm learning C, and love coding in Python, Solidity, and Java.

-My favorite libraries are tensorflow, flask, and turicreate.
+My favorite libraries are matplotlib, flask, and turicreate.

 Reach out to me if you want to collaborate on any projects!